 17. SUCK BACK OVERRIDE Switch

 When ON, this switch overrides the current setting of the Function knob in the rear panel to the SUCK BACK selection.
-The SUCK BACK OVER-RIDE must be OFF for the Function knob and the PUMP CONTROL switch to work correctly.
+The SUCK BACK OVER-RIDE must be OFF for the Function knob to work correctly.